floriankittelmann/Coursework_DotNet/README.md

 # Coursework of module C# / .NET

-This includes the coursework of the C# / .NET technologies
+This repository includes the coursework of the C# / .NET technologies